Yin and Yang Deficiency, Part II

 AOBTA CI.
 Dipl.
 ABT & Ac.
 (NCCAOM), LAc

-In the last issue of Massage Today, I discussed yang deficiency in general, and yin deficiency in greater depth.
-If necessary, you can refer back to that article at www.massagetoday.com/archives/2002/09/07.html.
-As previously mentioned, yin deficiency has heat symptoms, but milder than with a full-heat condition.
+Previously, I discussed yang deficiency in general, and yin deficiency in greater depth.
+As mentioned, yin deficiency has heat symptoms, but milder than with a full-heat condition.
 All of the different syndromes listed below will have any of the general yin deficiency symptoms noted in the previous article.

 Kidney Yin Deficiency includes any of the broad symptoms in the chart below (General Yin Deficiency) plus dizziness, vertigo, poor memory and/or tinnitus.
 This is because the Kidneys nourish the Brain, it being the Sea of Marrow in Chinese medicine.
 (Capitalization is often used in CM to differentiate between the Western anatomical names and the CM energetic interpretation of the internal landscape.)
 If there is not enough Kidney yin to nourish the Brain, then there is a gradual onset of dizziness and/or vertigo.
 Ears relate to the Kidneys in CM.
 Ear ringing that comes on slowly and is low-pitched implies a possible Kidney yin deficiency.
 Memory loss is hardly noticeable at first and more short-term, like walking in another room and forgetting why you went there.